rethinkdb/rethinkdb-rs/api/ruby/aggregation/group.md

 If you run a query that returns a grouped stream, it will be automatically converted to grouped data before being sent back to you (there is currently no efficient way to stream groups from RethinkDB).
-This grouped data is subject to the array size limit (which means you can't have more than 100,000 groups or 100,000 rows in the output).
+This grouped data is subject to the array size limit, by default 100,000 elements (see [run](/api/ruby/run) for details on how to use the `array_limit` option to change this).

 In general, operations on grouped streams will be efficiently distributed, and operations on grouped data won't be.
 You can figure